 The most common side effect of acrivastine is feeling sleepy and tired.
 This happens in more than 1 in 10 people.
-Talk to your doctor or pharmacist if this side effect bothers you or won't go away.

 Other common side effects of acrivastine happen in more than 1 in 100 people.
+These include:

 - dry mouth

 Talk to your doctor or pharmacist if these side effects bother you or do not go away.